Home » Specialties » Biostatistician

 A master’s degree is considered the minimum for most biostatistician roles, although you might be able to find some jobs with a bachelor’s degree.
 Experience in the field can go a long way toward helping you achieve a biostatistician role.

-A PhD can help you take on a leadership role and advance your career even further, Torres says.
+A PhD can help you take on a leadership role and advance your career even further, Torres said.
 No matter what degree path you choose, it’s important to look at the connections your program has and the projects with which the facility have been involved.

-Bachelor’s Degree
+Bachelor’s degree

-A bachelor’s degree will allow you to take on jobs such as research associate or data analyst.
+A bachelor’s degree may allow you to take on jobs such as research associate or data analyst.
 You can use these roles to gain experience.
 Your experience and your bachelor’s degree might allow you to transition to a biostatistician role later.
 Even if your experience doesn’t translate to a biostatistician role, it can make your application to a master’s program stand out and might put you ahead of the curve when it comes to your coursework.

 Prerequisites